Why Yoga Camp?

 Breathing Space summer camp provides children with a fun, creative, educational, and enriching experience through yoga movement classes, mindfulness activities, relaxation, games, crafts, field trips and outdoor time.
 Each week-long camp is sure to create lasting memories, new friendships, and a foundation for health and well-being!

-Yoga and mindfulness can help children build self-regulatory skills, resilience, social awareness, and confidence, as well as strength and fitness.
+Yoga and mindfulness can help children build self-regulatory skills, resilience, social awareness, and confidence, as well as gross-motor skills, strength, and fitness.
 Through yoga, children learn techniques for concentrating, reducing stress, and connecting to their bodies in a loving way while having fun.

 Breathing Space Kids Yoga Camp takes the lessons we learn in our yoga and mindfulness practice and expand on them to a full week of activities.
 Of course we do lots of yoga and yoga games, but that’s not all.